MicrosoftDocs/m365copilot-docs/docs/prerequisites.md

 #### Can I use my standard Microsoft 365 developer tenant to develop with Microsoft Copilot for Microsoft 365?

 No. You must qualify for and obtain the Microsoft 365 E5 Developer SKU V2 (without Windows and Audio-conferencing), and then purchase Microsoft Copilot for Microsoft 365 Developer.
+Currently this is only available to a limited set of ISVs in the TAP.

 #### Can sandbox tenants with Copilot be renewed once the licenses expire?

 Yes.
 If you continue to qualify for the Microsoft 365 E5 Developer SKU V2, your development environment will auto-renew.

+#### I'm not an ISV and I don't have Microsoft Copilot licenses.
+Can I develop for Copilot for Microsoft 365?

+Not at this time.
+There is currently no timeline for broader availability of sandbox tenants.
 <!-- markdownlint-enable MD001 -->